Machine Intelligence

 Today’s NYTimes article on program’s designed to thwart machine’s and software’s ability to “pretend” to be a human reminded me of the entire A.I. field of study from college and years ago when we were trying to sell companies and the government on commercial AI applications.

-The article itself is about CAPTCHA and re-Captcha 24novel_600as well as image recognition and how these systems are used by Yahoo, Google and others to keep the “bad guys” from signing up for bogus email accounts and whatever and then spamming us to death.
+The article itself is about CAPTCHA and re-Captcha as well as image recognition and how these systems are used by Yahoo, Google and others to keep the “bad guys” from signing up for bogus email accounts and whatever and then spamming us to death.
 An admirable goal.
 Even the system’s themselves are going good, for example re-CAPTCHA where images that cannot be scanned and OCR’d properly are being “read” by the human populace one or two words at a time as they sign-on or sign-up and the words (actually multiple iterations of the same word from different people in order to ensure fewer errors creep in) are then substituted in the scanned books of libraries and other material and thus improving our ability to read books “at a distance” where maybe only a copy or two exists.

 The point of all of these tests is to determine if it’s a human behind the “keyboard” rather than a machine cranking out sign-up requests by the thousand’s.
 I have heard that the spammer’s themselves were using similar human powered examination of the images to thwart these attempts, in that they rewarded viewers at their porn sites to simply solve the same problem by revealing more and more of a naked lady as the letters of the problem were typed in.